aderylo/Green-Forest-Bank/README.md

 For example, to connect with an app from a localhost https://0.0.0.0 should suffice.

 ## Demo
-Furthermore, Dockerfile creates two users to demonstrate ability of flask app to restrict view for a given user.
-Using app/setup.sh script it creates single credit file `credits/1.txt` and sets ownership to `root` user.
-When logging with following credentials one can look up some credit files, since root user is an owner of 1.txt file:
+Furthermore, Dockerfile creates two users to demonstrate webapp ability to restrict view for a given user to view files they own.
+Using app/setup.sh script it creates two credit files `credits/1.txt`, `credits/2.txt` and sets ownership to `root` user for the first one and for the second one to user called `test`.
+When logging with following credentials one can look up `credits/1.txt` contents, since root user is an owner of this file:
 ```
 username: root
 password: password